Thor: The Dark World: Cast

 Additionally, Alice Krige portrays Eir, an Asgardian physician, while Talulah Riley plays an Asgardian nurse.
-Chris O'Dowd was cast as Richard, a suitor of Jane Foster's.
+Chris O'Dowd plays Richard, a suitor of Jane Foster's.
 Benicio del Toro, who plays Taneleer Tivan / The Collector in Guardians of the Galaxy (2014), appears in a mid-credits scene with Ophelia Lovibond, who plays his aide Carina.
 Jonathan Howard plays Ian Boothby, Darcy's intern.
 Tony Curran plays Bor, Odin's father, based on the deity of the same name.
 Clive Russell plays Tyr, based on the deity of the same name.
 Richard Brake portrays a captain in the Einherjar.
 Chris Evans makes an uncredited cameo appearance as Loki masquerading as Captain America, while Thor co-creator Stan Lee makes a cameo appearance as a patient in a mental ward.

 Production

 Development

-In April 2011 before the release of Thor (2011), Marvel Studios president Kevin Feige stated that following The Avengers (2012), "Thor will go off into a new adventure."
+In April 2011, before the release of Thor (2011), Marvel Studios president Kevin Feige stated that following The Avengers (2012), "Thor will go off into a new adventure."
 Kenneth Branagh, director of Thor, responded to his comments, saying, "It is kind of news to me.
 Here's what I would say to that: It's that I'm thrilled they're that confident.
 I shall wait for the audience to tell us whether there should be a second one, and then if that's a nice conversation to be had [among] all of us, that'd be thrilling.
 But I've got too much Irish superstitious blood in me to assume that Thor 2 will happen.
 But if Marvel says so, then I guess it must be true".
 Feige later explained that Marvel Studios would gauge how well Thor did at the box office before announcing sequels, but stated, "Don Payne is working on story ideas for a part two.
 We've got various options with Ken [Branagh] to discuss coming back, but right now the focus is on the first one.
 Don is, slowly but surely, thinking about where to take the character next should we be so lucky".